CPAN vs CAPA Eligibility and Scope

 Key Takeaways

-• CPAN and CAPA are both ABPANC credentials for qualified registered nurses in perianesthesia nursing.
+• CPAN and CAPA are both ABPANC credentials for registered nurses in perianesthesia practice, sharing the same five-domain blueprint family.

 Same certification family, different patient context

-ABPANC offers two closely related perianesthesia credentials: CPAN and CAPA.
-Both are for qualified registered nurses caring for patients who have experienced anesthesia, sedation, or analgesia.
-Both use the same broad patient-needs domains.
-The major difference is not whether the nurse is a real perianesthesia nurse; it is which part of the perianesthesia continuum best describes the nurse's daily patient population.
+ABPANC offers two closely related perianesthesia credentials: CPAN and CAPA (Certified Ambulatory Perianesthesia Nurse).
+Both are for registered nurses caring for patients who have received anesthesia, sedation, or analgesia, and both draw on the same five patient-needs domains.
+The real difference is not whether you are a true perianesthesia nurse; it is which part of the perianesthesia continuum describes your daily patient population.

 QuestionCPANCAPA